mjhosseini/entGraph/README.md

 All the data can be downloaded from the project's codalab page https://worksheets.codalab.org/worksheets/0x8684ad8e95e24c4d80074278bce37ba4/, except specified otherwise.

+### Levy/Holt's Dataset

+The Levy/Holt's dataset along with its splits can be found in the LevyHoltDS folder.
+The folder contains dev (the development set), test (the test set), dev_dir (the directional portion of the dev set), and test_dir (the directional portion of the test set).

+- The directional portions contain example entailment pairs where <p entails q> and <q does not entail p>.
+A symmetric model will have the precision exactly .5 on these portions.

+- The experiments for this paper are only run on dev and test.
+Please see our 2021 paper for experiments on the directional portions: [[paper]](https://aclanthology.org/2021.findings-emnlp.238.pdf)

+- The code below will download the dataset separately.
+So you can run the code without using the LevyHoltDS directory.

 ### How to Run the Code